qkunst/collectiemanagement/report.md

     #frame_size_with_fallback
       should return frame size by default
       should return work size if frame size is not present
+    #restore_last_location_if_blank!
+      shoudl restore last location when blenk
+      should not 'restore' a location if location is set
     #save
-      should save, even without info class methods
+      should save, even without info
+    public_tag_list
+      filters public tags
+  class methods
     .artist_name_rendered
       should not fail on an empty name